 A: A recent law change resulting from House Bill 3 allows for a teacher appraisal to occur for a school year rather than during a school year, which grants more flexibility in timing.
 The appraisal could occur after the instructional year has ended.

 Q: What about contract renewals and nonrenewals during a district closure?

 A: The board of trustees can vote to delegate contract renewals to the superintendent but cannot delegate nonrenewals.
 The last day of instruction may change as the situation changes, but districts should be prepared to act quickly to adopt a new instructional calendar if the last day of school needs to be adjusted.

 We will continue to post new FAQs and notify HRX subscribers as more questions arise.
+COVID-19 Frequently Asked Questions Part 2 and COVID-19 Frequently Asked Questions Part 3 are now available.
 Please feel free to forward and share guidance.
 Click the “subscribe” button below to receive future updates.

 Amy Campbell is the director of TASB HR Services.
 Send Amy an email at firstname.lastname@example.org.